To answer the question of why the Election of 1800 was important, one must first understand the political reality within which our founders lived.

 The Democratic-Republicans were perhaps too well-organized as every single elector voted for both Jefferson and Burr.
 The final tally resulted in a tie as Jefferson and Burr both received 73 electoral votes while Adams received 65, Pinckney 64, and NY Governor John Jay just one.

-The Constitution at the time did not differentiate between Presidential and Vice Presidential candidates and thus the electoral tie was to be decided in the Federalist-controlled House of Representatives.
+The Constitution at the time did not differentiate between Presidential and Vice Presidential candidates and thus the Federalist-controlled House of Representatives was to decide the electoral tie.

-After six days and thirty-five ballots, no winner had been chosen and the Constitutional crisis deepened.
-Two southern states even began to organize their militias to seize the republic if Jefferson was not eventually chosen the winner.2
+After six days and thirty-five ballots, the Constitutional crisis deepened as still no winner had been chosen.
+Two southern states even began to organize their militias to seize the republic if the House did not declare Jefferson the winner.2

-Finally on the thirty-sixth ballot, enough Federalists were convinced to vote for Jefferson to break the tie.
+Finally, on the thirty-sixth ballot enough Federalists switched their votes to Jefferson to break the tie.
 Jefferson would win the contingent election ten votes to four.

 It is interesting to note the role that slavery played in the election of 1800.
-With the three-fifths compromise embedded in the Constitution, southern states that voted Democratic-Republicans were granted an additional 14 electoral votes that helped secure the election for Jefferson.4
+With the three-fifths compromise embedded in the Constitution, southern states that voted Democratic-Republicans gained an additional 14 electoral votes that helped secure the election for Jefferson.4

 Hamilton’s Role in the Election of 1800